Inca Jungle Trail to Machu Picchu

 End of our tour in Cusco´s main square.

-Note: the final day-to-day itinerary can be slightly different taht written above, depending on unpredictable weather conditions and other circumstances.
+Note: the final day-to-day itinerary can be slightly different than written above, depending on unpredictable weather conditions and other circumstances.

 Inclusive and recommended to bring on this Inca Jungle Trail: